 Don’t worry, you’re not forced to only learn this, you can always change this later.

-Once you choose your “path” you’ll be presented with 5 different levels of lessons.
+Once you choose your “path” you’ll be presented with 5 different levels.
 These lessons will get you to the ability to actually play your instrument.